zanderlewis/hacktoberfest/CONTRIBUTING.md

 ## How to contribute
 1. Fork this repository
 2. Create a new script
-    a.
-Add a new script in the respective folder (C, Python, PHP, etc.)
+    - Add a new script in the respective folder (C, Python, PHP, etc.)
-    b.
-Make sure the script is working and 100+ lines
+    - Make sure the script is working and 100+ lines
-    c.
-Add a comment at the top of the script with the following information:
+    - Add a comment at the top of the script with the following information:
         - Author
         - Description
         - Language